ibm-cloud-docs/pattern-migration-options-vmware-workloads/overview.md

 For many enterprises, VMware Software Defined Data Center (SDDC) is the virtualization platform for hosting production business critical distributed (x86-64) workloads in on-premises or in co-located Data Centre facilities.

-VMware has 44.8% market share in virtualization platform technologies, per Statista and 79% of Enterprise across globe runs VMware per IDC.
+VMware has 44.8% market share in virtualization platform technologies, per Statista and 79% of Enterprises across the globe runs VMware per IDC.

 Business challenges are leading clients to re-evaluate the VMware (SDDC) on-premises or collocated platform:

 -   Licensing cost increases for VMware virtualization: Businesses are looking to minimize the impact of VMware Cloud Foundation (VCF) bundled pricing changes effective 1 May 2024 and mitigate potential future VCF subscription cost increases.
 Broadcom introduced a new unified licensing model for VMware software.
-This new model resulted in businesses needed to fit their current VMware software licences mostly into one of two bundles: VMware Cloud Foundation (VCF) or VMware vSphere Foundation (VVF).
+This new model resulted in businesses needing to fit their current VMware software licenses mostly into one of two bundles: VMware Cloud Foundation (VCF) or VMware vSphere Foundation (VVF).
 -   High operational costs to maintain on-premises or colocation datacenter facilities: Maintaining compliance, security and growing capacity in on-premise datacenters can lead to significant capital expenditure (CapEx) and operating expenditure (OpEx) making release of funding for business innovation challenging.

     Maintaining compliance and security costs include

     -   Managing costly compliance (update certifications) and audits
     -   Shorter server refresh cycles to avoid costly extended warranty
-    -   Time consuming Server and VMware SDDC security patching updates
+    -   Time consuming Server and VMware VCF component security patching updates

         Growing on-premises capacity challenges include